Last updated 1 September 2021

 At present, the magistrates courts at Redcliffe and Maroochydore offer the Q-MERIT program (Queensland Magistrates Early Referral Into Treatment).
 Eligible adult offenders who have drug-use problems and who are appropriate for release on bail can be placed on a diversion program as part of their bail conditions.
 An assessment will be undertaken, and a supervised individual treatment plan will be drawn up.
 After the program is completed, a report will be provided to the court.

-The Queensland Integrated Court Referrals (QICR) is a therapeutic justice-based diversion process that aims to address the causes of offending behaviour by assisting defendants with problematic substance abuse (also mental health issues, impaired decision-making capacity and homelessness), who come into contact with the criminal justice system.
-The QICR provides short-term assistance for a maximum period of three months through referral to treatment or community support.
-To be eligible for referral, a defendant must be on bail or eligible for bail, or have entered a plea of guilty, or intend to plead guilty, to offences which will be dealt with in the Magistrates Court.
-The QIRC is operating out of Brisbane, Cairns, Ipswich and Southport Magistrates courts.
+Court Link is a therapeutic justice-based diversion process that aims to address the causes of offending behaviour by assisting defendants with problematic substance abuse (also mental health issues, impaired decision-making capacity and homelessness), who come into contact with the criminal justice system.
+Court Link is a 12-week bail-based program offering participants formal case management, together with referral to treatment and community support services.
+To be eligible for referral, a defendant must be charged with any criminal offence before the Magistrates Court, regardless of whether they will plead guilty or not guilty.
+Court Link operates from Court Room 32 at the Brisbane Magistrates Court every first and third Friday of the month.

 The process for accessing this service includes the following steps:

-- At the end of the adjournment period (not exceeding a total of three months) a report will be provided to the court, and the magistrate may deal with the matter according to law.
+- At the final hearing of the matter, a report will be provided to the court and the magistrate may deal with the matter according to law.